CaptainCrowbar/unicorn-lib/unicorn/file.md

 be deleted recursively (like `rm -rf`; this will not follow symbolic links).
 This will do nothing if the named file does not exist to begin with.
-It will throw `std::system_error` if the directory path is not a legal filename, if the name refers to a nonempty directory and the `recurse` flag was not set, or if the caller does not have permission to delete the file.
+It will throw `std::system_error` if the directory path is not a legal filename, if the name refers to a nonempty directory and the `fs_recurse` flag was not set, or if the caller does not have permission to delete the file.

 * `template <typename C> void` **`rename_file`**`(const basic_string<C>& src, const basic_string<C>& dst)`

 Rename a file or directory.
 This will throw `std::system_error` if either argument is not a legal filename, if the caller does not have permission to perform the operation, or under other OS-specific circumstances.

-This function is a thin wrapper around the underlying native file renaming functions, and will share any system specific limitations and variations; behaviour when the destination file already exists is system dependent (this may overwrite the file or throw an exception), and on most systems the call will fail if the source and destination are on different physical file systems.
+This function is a thin wrapper around the underlying native file renaming functions, and will share any system specific limitations and variations;
+behaviour when the destination file already exists is system dependent (this may overwrite the file or throw an exception), and on most systems the call will fail if the source and destination are on different physical file systems.

 ## Directory iterators ##